 I don’t mean this in a shallow way, as in making friends just to get something out of someone.
 Hang with people who share your values and are positive, successful people.
 When you hang out with these people you’re more likely to emulate them and learn from them.
 Keep the negative Nellies at arms length.
 Just like your momma said, you are who you hang out with.

-You can’t truly be a financial success unless you give some of your money away.
+You can’t truly set up your finances for success unless you give some of your money away.
 The more you have, the more generous you should be.
 I recommend at least tithing 10%, as well as giving additional amounts on top of that.
 The Bible says repeatedly that when you’re a giver you will have at least what you need.
 In addition, you will even have an abundance, which allows you to be even more generous.
 Giving is a virtuous cycle that benefits everyone involved.
 Giving is good for your finances!

 #13 Change Your Mindset About Finances